shekar-balgobin/Hydroponics/SeedGermination.md

 We will be introducing the seedlings to nutients at half strength.

 1. Fill the bucket with 2 litres or water.
+See the back of the bottles for nutrient concentration.
-2. Add 1ml of FloraGro (green) nutrient to water and mix.
+2. Add 2ml of FloraGro (green) nutrient to water and mix.
-3. Add 1ml of FloraMicro (purple) nutrient to water and mix.
+3. Add 2ml of FloraMicro (purple) nutrient to water and mix.
-4. Add 1ml of FloraBloom (red) nutrient to water and mix.
+4. Add 2ml of FloraBloom (red) nutrient to water and mix.
 5. Measure the pH of the water and use pH up or down accordingly.
 Target a pH of 6.0.
 6. Measure the EC/ppm of the nutrients.
 7. Arrange the seedlings evenly on the tray mesh.